fzybunny/cs1660-project/README.md

 will start SonarScanner, which will analyse the code in the given directory.
 After some time, if the scanner was able to properly connect to SonarQube, the results will be displayed in the browser.

+After the first run, an error saying that 'the container name is already in use' will appear.
+This is expected, and the program should continue functioning normally.

 ## Notes
 The following resources may be helpful for development.